matm/jQuery-File-Upload-Wiki/Options.md

 * Default: `false`

 ### multipart
-By default, XHR file uploads are sent as multipart/form-data.
+By default, [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) file uploads are sent as multipart/form-data.
 The iframe transport is always using multipart/form-data.
-If this option is set to *false*, the file content is streamed to the server url instead of sending a [RFC 2388](http://www.ietf.org/rfc/rfc2388.txt) multipart message for XHR file uploads.
+If this option is set to *false*, the file content is streamed to the server url instead of sending a [RFC 2388](http://www.ietf.org/rfc/rfc2388.txt) multipart message for [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) file uploads.
 Non-multipart uploads are also referred to as [HTTP PUT file upload](http://de.php.net/manual/en/features.file-upload.put-method.php).

 **Note:** Additional form data is ignored when the multipart option is set to *false*.